-The scope of this declaration is according to EN 15804:2012+A2:2019 and is for 1 kg of hot rolled coil from cradle-to-gate with modules C1-C4 and module D. Modules A4-A5 and B1-B7 have not been included due to the inability to predict how the material will be used following manufacture.
+The scope of this declaration is according to EN 15804:2012+A2:2019 and is for 1 kg of steel in welded beams and columns from cradle-to-gate with modules C1-C4 and module D. Modules A4-A5 and B1-B7 have not been included due to the inability to predict how the material will be used following manufacture.

-The system boundary applied in this study extends from mining of raw materials such as iron ore and coal; transport to and within the manufacturing site; coke, sinter, iron and steel manufacture; ancillary service operations; hot rolling of steel products and preparation for dispatch to customers at the exit gate of the manufacturing site.
+The system boundary applied in this study extends from mining of raw materials such as iron ore and coal; transport to and within the manufacturing site; coke, sinter, iron and steel manufacture; ancillary service operations; hot rolling of steel plate, welding into beams and columns and preparation for dispatch to customers at the exit gate of the manufacturing site.